trevorhanus/dynaflo/docs/modifiers/where.md

 **Example**

-Say you are representing a movie in dynamoDb like this...
+Say you are representing a movie in DynamoDB like this...

 ```javascript
 {